Landslide susceptibility#

 Export results to raster file#

-To save the susceptibility index map to a raster file, set the want2save
+To save the susceptibility index map to a raster file, set the want2save variable in the next cell as True.

 want2save = False